edsl/endefensadelsl.org/_revision/2011-09-01-harmony_harmfull.markdown

 thing, I have to worry that these folks are actually trying to market something to me.

-Mucha propaganda se diseña para convencernos de comprar o usar algo que no necesitamos.
-Cuando escucho a alguien zumbando sobre una cosa nueva y maravillosa, me preocupo pensando que esos tipos están tratando de venderme algo.
+Mucha publicidad se diseña para convencernos de comprar o usar algo que no necesitamos.
+Cuando escucho a alguien zumbando sobre alguna nueva, maravillosa cosa, me preocupo pensando que esos tipos están tratando de venderme algo.

 Very soon, you're likely to see a marketing blitz for this thing called